tsuru/admtools/README.md

 ## Installing

-As easy as any other tsuru plugin
+As easy as any other tsuru plugin (use the same command to upgrade)
 ```bash
 $ tsuru plugin-install admtools https://raw.githubusercontent.com/tsuru/admtools/master/admtools
 $ tsuru admtools